 Make every attempt to be inclusive when writing text representing the college’s business, programs and services.
-Inclusive language does not make assumption regarding age, gender, race, or ethnicity.
-Inclusive text avoids stereotyping people and is sensitive to issues.
+Inclusive language does not make assumption regarding age, gender, race, or

 Avoid making assumptions about age-related abilities and career goals.
 Remember that our students can be 15 years old or over age 70.